 The authors must ensure that all member writers are included in the text, and all authors must have examined and approved the final version of the text and have agreed to be published.

 Fundamental Errors in Published Works

-When an author discovers a significant error or inaccuracy in the published text, it is the duty of the author to immediately notify the journal editor or publisher and work with the editor to withdraw or correct the text.
+When an author discovers a significant error or inaccuracy in the published text, the author must immediately notify the journal editor or publisher and work with the editor to withdraw or correct the text.

-Further information on ethics of scientific publication, please access the Committee On Publication Ethics (COPE) site.
+Further information on the ethics of scientific publication, please access the Committee On Publication Ethics (COPE) site.